Why British Airways Club World has ruined my life…

 Is it worth the money?
 As I said at the start, not all of us can actually afford to fly anything but economy.
 BUT, if you are able, or if you are travelling somewhere long haul – yes, this is worth the money.
 It’s the difference between landing at your destination frazzled and unprepared for your holiday.
 If you’re travelling on business, it could be the game changer to making your business trip successful – being able to land feeling refreshed and well rested.
 For me, it just meant that once we landed in San Francisco after a whole day of travelling – I was ready to crack on and get straight into my holiday.

 Yup, it’s official.
-British Airways Club Class has well and truly ruined my life.
+British Airways Club World has well and truly ruined my life.
 I shall never look at my economy seat in the same way ever again…

 *** Huge thanks to British Airways for such a wonderful flight experience.
-And of course to my employers, Clarity, for giving me the opportunity to experience Club Class ***
+And of course to my employers, Clarity, for giving me the opportunity to experience Club World ***

 Head Chick at Jet Set Chick